wsriley/wsr2.com/README.md

+I am writing a sci-book and promoting it using special techniques.
+Nothing more or less.
+I'm not crazy:)
 Info for (./emergencies.html)[emergencies].
 Whazzz Upppp!
-(./mindOfRiley/mindOfRiley.html)[See inside my MIIIIIIIIINNNNNNNDDDDD!!!!!!!!!!!!]: WARNING!:I am a time traveller and spoilers may BEE PREZENT!
+(http://mindOfRiley/mindOfRiley.html)[See inside my MIIIIIIIIINNNNNNNDDDDD!!!!!!!!!!!!]: WARNING!:I am a time traveller and spoilers may BEE PREZENT!
 (https://www.linkedin.com/in/wsriley/)[LINKED IN]<= This is my Linked in profile for when I'm being serious....It requires a LINKED IN LOGIN But if you aren't willing to login you aren't being serious....Go with Love.
 (http://adventual.com)[ADVENTUAL.COM]<= God Does Not Exist but we can build him out of paperclips someday at (http://e3d.us)[ADVENTUAL.COM]<= My biz is hinted at here:
 This page is lightweight so whatever device you use you can start without no problemos!